Sudhanshu-Ambastha/Attendance-app-on-MIT-App-inventor/README.md

-# Daily Attendance Google Apps Script
+# Daily Attendance System

-This Google Apps Script automates the process of recording daily attendance in a Google Sheets document.
-Users can submit their in-time and out-time through a web interface.
+This project automates the process of recording daily attendance in a Google Sheets document.
+Teachers or users can submit their in-time and out-time through a web interface, and the attendance details are updated in the Google Sheets.

-## Getting Started
+## Google Apps Script (JavaScript Code)

-To use this script, follow the steps below:
+### Usage

 1. **Google Sheets Setup:**
-   - Create a Google Sheets document with the required columns (e.g., ID, In Time, Out Time).
+   - Create a Google Sheets document with the necessary columns (e.g., ID, In Time, Out Time).

 2. **Google Apps Script:**
    - Copy and paste the contents of `DailyAttendance.gs` into the Google Apps Script editor.